NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

 # Drive Velocity PID Tuning

+## DO NOT USE DRIVE VELOCITY PID TUNING

+## ITS TERRIBLE

+## EVERYTHING IS TERRIBLE

+## CONSULT THE FTC DISCORD AS TO WHY THIS IS HERE

+## IT MAY TAKE A BIT OF TIME FOR RR TO REFLECT THESE NEWFOUND OPINIONS

+## USE FEEDFORWARD INSTEAD

 <HideAyudeWrapper :skipIfDriveEncoders="true">
 ::: warning
 This section should be skipped because you have chosen the option not to use drive encoders.